alienflip/degenDeploy/proposal.md

 # Proposal Overview

-## Use Case

 > In this app, make a walkthrough which culminates in deploying a contract as an anon to the harmony testnet, using zero knowledge proofs, through the use of a mixer.
 This tool will do it all for you, except the physical IP handling.

+## Use Case

+1. For any actor who wishes to provide a service with anonymity
+2. For any actor who wishes to interact with another service with anonymity

 # Proposal Ask